Smart Lock Service

 • FLAG:

 • Bit 1: Enable accessory-triggered locking and unlocking.
-0 is for disabling and 1 is for enabling.
+0 is for disabling, and 1 is for enabling.
 This feature is disabled by default.

 Bit 0 and bit 1 are mutually exclusive.
 When you enable either of them, the other is disabled automatically.

-• Bit 2 to bit 7: reserved.
+• Bit 2 to bit 7: Reserved.

-• PWD_BEGIN_NUM: the starting digit, which can be 0 or 1.
+• PWD_BEGIN_NUM: The starting digit, which can be 0 or 1.
 If the keypad starts from 0, set it to 0x00.
 If the keypad starts from 1, set it to 0x01.

 The valid values of PWD_BEGIN_NUM are 0x00 and 0x01.
 Invalid values will apply the default 0x00.

-• 55 AA 00 A6 00 04 01 00 00 00 AA: Enable the lock accessory.
+• 55 AA 00 A6 00 04 01 00 00 00 AA: Can be used as a door lock that can be locked/unlocked by accessories.

-• 55 AA 00 A6 00 04 00 00 00 00 A9: Disable the lock accessory.
+• 55 AA 00 A6 00 04 02 00 00 00 AB: Can be used as an accessory that can control door locks.

 The module returns the following data.